-Once W6-4 is set by a Set Burst with Wrap instruction, all the following "Fast Read Quad I/O" instruction will use the W6-4 setting to access the 8/16/32/64-byte section within any page.
+Once W6-4 is set by a Set Burst with Wrap instruction, all the following "Fast Read Quad I/O" instructions will use the W6-4 setting to access the 8/16/32/64-byte section within any page.
 To exit the "Wrap Around" function and return to normal read operation, another Set Burst with Wrap instruction should be issued to set W4 = 1.
 The default value of W4 upon power on or after a software/hardware reset is 1.

 Figure 28.
-Set Burst with Wrap Instruction
+Set Burst with Wrap Instruction (SPI Mode only)

-8.2.13 Page Program (02h)
+8.2.14 Page Program (02h)